mhoffman/kmos/doc/source/topic_guides/developers_guide.rst

 ``base.f90``
 ^^^^^^^^^^^^

 As it name suggests, ``base.f90`` contains the lowest-level elements of the model.
 It implements the kMC method in a 1D lattice.
-The ``base`` module contains all the bookkeeping arrays described in `Key data-structures <#org6fd85f6>`__ and the routines used to
+The ``base`` module contains all the bookkeeping arrays described in :ref:`Key data-structures <data-structs>` and the routines used to

 -  allocate and deallocate memory
 -  update of the bookkeeping arrays for lattice configuration and